Prevention of Global Warming

 - 2Refers to the process from raw materials procurement to production within the life cycle stages, comprising raw materials procurement, manufacturing, distribution, sales, use and maintenance, disposal and recycling.

-- 3LCA (life cycle assessment) methodology involves quantitatively evaluating the environmental effects of product manufacturing throughout the entire life cycle from procurement of raw materials to manufacturing, transport, use, and disposal.
+- 3LCA (life cycle assessment) methodology involves quantitatively evaluating the environmental effects of product manufacturing throughout the entire life cycle, from procurement of raw materials to manufacturing, transport, use, and disposal.

 ENEOS Group CO2 Visualization